How Flash Vulnerabilities Expose You To Attacks

 It can do lots of other things as well, but you probably already got the idea:

-Flash is deeply ingrained in your web browser, your applications, and the websites you use every day.
+Flash is ingrained in your web browser, your applications, and the websites you use every day.

-- Flash Player is used on 110 million websites aka 11% of all the websites in the world!
+- Flash Player is used on 5.6% of all the websites in the world.
+This means more than 65 million websites

-And all of them are constantly exposed to vulnerabilities which turn into cyber threats which, more often than not, turn into fully blown cyber attacks.
+These apps and technologies are constantly exposed to vulnerabilities which turn into cyber threats which, more often than not, turn into fully-blown cyber attacks.
+Particularly concerning is the fact that PDFs are prime malware infection sources.

 And these types of threats can sometimes be combined to incur even more damage.